 Your Tap Water Remains Safe - The District's water supplies remain safe and reliable for drinking, hand washing, and all other purposes.
-According to the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), COVID-19 has not been detected in drinking water supplies and, based on current evidence, the risk to water supplies is very low.
-Furthermore, all sources of the District's water supply are treated and disinfected to levels proven effective in eliminating viruses (such as COVID-19), bacteria, and other pathogens.
+All sources of the District's water supply are treated and disinfected to levels proven effective in eliminating viruses (such as Coronaviruses), bacteria, and other pathogens.